 Best Time: November – January

-Just as the Narmada River plunges down from a height of 98 feet hitting against the cold rocks it forms a misty effect giving an illusion of smoke arising from the river bed.
+Just as the Narmada River plunges down from a height of 98 feet hitting against the cold rocks it forms a misty effect giving an illusion of smoke rising from the river bed.
 Hence, the name ‘Dhuandhar’ translating to smoke-flow in English.
-Also called the Smoke Cascade, the falls are located in Bhedaghat, 30 kms from Jablapur in Madhya Pradesh.
-Besides the steamy visual of the falls, the major reason why tourists flock to this area are the Marble Rocks.
+Also called the Smoke Cascade, the falls are located in Bhedaghat, 30 km from Jabalpur in Madhya Pradesh.
+Besides the steamy visual of the falls, the major reason why tourists flock to this area is the Marble Rocks.
 The holy water of Narmada forms gorges as it passes through the glistening tall standing marble rocks making for a divine spectacle.
 There are boat-rides that take you through the gorges during full moon nights that give you the best view of the marbles.
 One can also get a picturesque view of the falls from a cable car that runs from the east to the west bank of Narmada.
 Dhuandhar Falls in Madhya Pradesh is one of the best destinations in India to enjoy the winter chills.

-How to reach: Nearest Airport – Jablapur (265 kms from the city of Amarkantak).
-Nearest Railway – Pendra Road (17 kms from the city of Amarkantak).
+How to reach: Nearest Airport – Jabalpur (265 km from the city of Amarkantak).
+Nearest Railway – Pendra Road (17 km from the city of Amarkantak).
 You can also take transport buses from Pendra Road, Shahdol and Bilaspur.

 Best Time: November – March

 Amidst the lush green covers of the Sahyadri Ranges lies the seasonal waterfall of Bhandardara – Umbrella Falls.
 Located under the Wilson Dam, these falls are fed by the monsoons and its allure is not due to its height, but the immense volume of water that flows.
 As for the name, the water when hits the rock below given an impression of a giant umbrella.
-Visitors can best observe the falls from footbridge.
+Visitors can best observe the falls from the footbridge.
 One can also take a boat ride at Arthur Lake near the falls and if one waterfall isn’t enough, Randha Falls close to Umbrella Falls also make for a spectacular scene!
 Apart from this unique waterfalls, Maharashtra also has an equally unique village Shani Shingnapur which has no doors and locks.

 How to reach: Nearest Airport – Mumbai (Bhandardara is 163 kms from the airport).
 Nearest Railwa Station – Igatpuri (Bhandardara is 43 km from Igatpuri).
 The drive to Bhandaradara from Mumbai is also beautiful.
 It takes approximately 4 hours.